 Guinness is one of those Irish drinks, a little bit like an Irish coffee, that you eat with your eyes, first.

-If you visit a pub that serves a decent pint, you’ll get a nice creamy head, no bitterness, and nice hints of coffee (see our guide to the best Guinness in Dublin if you’re visiting the capital).
+If you visit a pub that serves a decent pint, you’ll get a nice creamy head, no bitterness, and nice hints of coffee (see my guide to the best Guinness in Dublin if you’re visiting the capital).

 2. Irish coffee